Yandex Cloud

 When new minor versions are released, the cluster software is automatically updated after a short testing period.

-Owners of the affected DB clusters are notified of expected work times and DB availability in advance.
+Owners of the affected DB clusters are notified of an expected maintenance period and DB availability in advance.

 What happens when a DBMS version becomes deprecated?What happens when a DBMS version becomes deprecated?